 When sending email, please use your official uwaterloo account and have ECON 391 in the subject line.
 It is generally a good idea to also have a signature line that includes your full name and student ID.
 Please treat email correspondence as a somewhat formal venue of communication.
-Email is not a text message and therefore looks different.
+Email is not a SMS.